Astringent (On the skin)

 Relieves minor skin irritations.

-A.E.R, A.E.R Traveler, Derma Gran, Dickinson's Witch Hazel Astringent, Dickinson's Witch Hazel Formula, Domeboro, Good Neighbor Medicated Wipes, Good Neighbor Pharmacy Hygienic Cleansing Pad, Gordon's Boro-Packs, Hazeletes, Hemorrhoidal Hygiene, Pedi-Boro, Pedi-Boro Soak Paks, Quality Care Medicated Pads, Rite Aid Hemorrhoid Relief Medicated Wipes
+A.E.R, A.E.R Traveler, Derma Gran, Dickinson's Witch Hazel Astringent, Dickinson's Witch Hazel Formula, Domeboro, Good Neighbor Medicated Wipes, Good Neighbor Pharmacy Hygienic Cleansing Pad, Good Sense Medicated Pads, Gordon's Boro-Packs, Hazeletes, Hemorrhoidal Hygiene, Pedi-Boro Soak Paks, Quality Care Medicated Pads, Rite Aid Hemorrhoid Relief Medicated Wipes

 When This Medicine Should Not Be Used